tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/rnn_cell.md

 If `self.state_size` is an integer, this operation also results in a new state matrix with `self.state_size` columns.
-If `self.state_size` is a tuple of integers, then it results in a tuple of `len(state_size)` state matrices, each with the a column size corresponding to values in `state_size`.
+If `self.state_size` is a tuple of integers, then it results in a tuple of `len(state_size)` state matrices, each with a column size corresponding to values in `state_size`.

 This module provides a number of basic commonly used RNN cells, such as LSTM (Long Short Term Memory) or GRU (Gated Recurrent Unit), and a number